Filing Annual Returns For Your Business

 - Companies allowed by law to do otherwise

-If your company is a solvent EPC (whether small, normal or dormant EPC), you are exempted from filing financial statements, though you are still encouraged to do so.
-Instead, you will just need to complete an online declaration of solvency.
+If your company is a solvent EPC, you are exempted from filing financial statements with your Annual Returns, though you are still encouraged to do so.
+Instead, you will just need to complete an online declaration of solvency when filing your Annual Returns.

-If your company is an insolvent EPC, you are not exempted from filing financial statements but you can either submit a full set in XBRL format or FSH (Financial Statement Highlights) in XBRL format.
+If your company is an insolvent EPC, you are not exempted from filing financial statements but you can either submit a full set in XBRL format, or FSH (Financial Statement Highlights) in XBRL format with a PDF copy of the financial statements.

 In summary, you will only be exempted from filing financial statements with your Annual Returns if you are a solvent EPC.
 If your business falls into other categories, you will have to file financial statements with your Annual Returns, albeit in different formats depending on which category your business falls under.